marisbotero/profile/_posts/2018-04-01-Thebeginning.md

 For Beginners who need some hints here is basic small overview of popular  languages an their implementations: Developing beautiful websites, HTML, CSS, Javascript, Java, Python.
 Creating apps with Android SDK (for Android apps, based on Java), SWIFT (for IOS apps, based on objective-C) Working with data, artificial intelligence, statistics you should use python.
-I love it.🐍 Ruby on Rails is easy you can create amazing web application.
+I love it.🐍 Ruby on Rails is easy you if you can create amazing web application.